CodeAsAnInfrastructure/CodeAsAnInfrastructure.github.io/making-a-custom-sfb-api-a-poc.md

 I finally had a file!
 Executing the actual script I wanted to get a user out of Skype for Business Online was...successful!!!

+Now, the script was hardcoded with a username, so that needs to be able to accept parameters that come in from the Function App.
+After modifying that and a couple of tweaks to the C# Function App, we have the following set of code;

+` place working code here `